-If symptoms are severe they can be temporarily disabling and the assistance of another person is required to treat the hypo.
+If symptoms are severe, they can be temporarily disabling, and the assistance of another person is required to treat the hypo.
 During a severe hypo the pupil has impaired consciousness, is unconscious or may have a convulsion.
 As the pupil is unable to swallow nothing should be given by mouth.
 To treat a pupil with a severe hypo staff should:

-- > Stay with the pupil at all times
+- Stay with the pupil at all times

 - Check the airway is clear

-- Put the pupil on to their side in the recovery position
+- > Put the pupil on to their side in the recovery position

-- > Call for help (999) and Palmer HC staff
+- > Call for help (999) and Palmer HC staff who hold an emergency medical pack.

 - Inform the parents